pedroassis/node-dependency/README.md

     }
     // Is required to export the function module.exports = ProjectBootstrap;

+Note that you have to inject your own dependencies on ProjectBootstrap in order to start you app, node-dependency instantiates in lazy mode always.
+That means if you don't inject anything on ProjectBootstrap node-dependency won't instantiate any other class.

+## Package Scan

 node-dependency will read your package.json and make every dependency declared in there available to inject, and it will read your source folder and declare all the JS and JSON files it can find too.